gicodes/afro-fashion/README.md

 The users.context holds the context and providers for user-session-log and renders throughout the application.

 ## firebase.utils
-The firebase.utils hold configs for firebase, firestore and google providers used for authentication in the application.
+The firebase.utils hold configurations for firebase, firestore and google providers used as authentication in the application.

 # Designed & Developed by Gideon, I